Anna Mazhar

 Cornell University

 Hi!
 I am Anna, a second-year PhD student at Cornell University, advised by Sainyam Galhotra.
-My research lies at the intersection of systems, software engineering, and machine learning, focusing on the rigorous evaluation of complex systems with AI-driven components.
+My research focuses on rigorous evaluation of complex systems with AI-driven components.
 I aim to develop principled techniques to improve system correctness, reliability, and trustworthiness in practice.

-Before starting at Cornell, I completed my MS in Computer Science at UIUC, advised by Tianyin Xu.
-There, my research centered around cloud systems reliability.
+Before Cornell, I completed my MS in Computer Science at UIUC, advised by Tianyin Xu, focusing on cloud systems reliability.

 Research